Max Online: 418 @ 07/02/12 07:29 AM

 It's good to know for certain the cops could still do nothing even if I added all the new memories together to full-on rape, the way the black-and-blue baby and the manipulated toddler showed up the first time.
 The cop walked me around and showed me the stacks of cases pouring in from all over the county.
 “And that's just this county alone,” he said.
 “There's so little we can actually do.
 It used to be one relative would take the other out to the backyard and shoot him or her.
 Now justice is institutionalized.
 For better or for worse.”

 Everyone deserves to enjoy being their soul.
 Every one also deserves to enjoy being physical.
 I am not the culprit because I am the one who was sexualized, to my family's shame.
 I am the one who silently sung a joyful noise.
 Mom would slip through heaven’s gates either way, but I would not if I did not admit that I was a look out.
-Mom forced the position on me and little-boy-me naturally took it as an act of offence.
+Mom forced the position on me and little-boy-me naturally took it as an act of offense to be left in a world unconfirmed.
 They did not love that boy.
 'Would've left him at a station and kept peeps if each hadn't taken a sick pleasure in that it was a boy they had trapped in abuse.
 Wasn't until June first I realized the sound of a laugh required.
 No memory necessary, just the sound.
 That silent, purposeful, effortlessness just before a laugh required.
 A laugh to be so convincing that the Prince would believe it, if only he would believe it, then the truth of God's Country would be covered as a grave.

 I could – not saying anything.
 Chances are nothing will come of it.
 But if she were to find out I had been on this train the whole time and never told her … I want to tell her how fortunate it is that a mother's love turned out to be completely unnecessary.
 I refuse to be haunted.
 Before I was haunted by nightly nightmares insisting clues, now let the twelve years sit, available, but left alone.
 The boy was right to push them back while dreaming forward of freedom and what it must be like.
 There can be no more strings attached between us, nothing left privy to manipulation.
 It is decided I will tell her Life was that little boy's mother.
 God was that little boy's father.
 I'm the one who got him out.